sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 YaksuDerma should make customers feel:

 - “This store is trustworthy.”
+- “The products look original and professionally presented.”
-- “The products are original.”
+- “The categories are easy to understand.”
-- “The brand understands these products.”
+- “The brand understands Korean aesthetics products.”
 - “The pricing feels fair.”
 - “I can ask questions and receive helpful support.”
 - “This is not a random marketplace seller.”
-- “The store looks professional, clean, and reliable.”
+- “The store looks clean, modern, and reliable.”

 ## 7. Trust Priorities